richloveobenewa-commits/Traffic-Density-in-Urban-Cities/README.md

 <img width="317" height="159" alt="Image" src="https://github.com/user-attachments/assets/14a23e1e-2ad6-4aae-8a68-0291749e1c88" />

 This study examines traffic density in urban cities, focusing on how different factors influence both traffic flow and energy consumption.

-The main goal is to analyze how:
+The main goal is to analyze how
 Weather
 Economic conditions
 Vehicle types